 You should integrate resistance training into your workout routine as soon as possible.
 The sooner you start, the more time you have to build new, strong bone cells to help prevent osteoporosis.

-If you’ve never done resistance training before, it’s OK to start small and use a program to guide you.
+If you’ve never done resistance training before, it’s OK to start small and use a bone-health exercise program such as Wellen to guide you.
 Bodyweight exercises can be a good place to start.
 As you gain strength, resistance bands are a low-cost, easy way to keep challenging your muscles and bones.
 If you want to head straight to the weights, that’s great, too.

 Sustainable changes that build resistance training into your weekly routine are best.
 Try to do some type of resistance training 2-3 times a week.
 Throughout those sessions, aim to work all parts of your body.
 The areas being directly stressed through resistance training get the most bone-building benefit (McMillan, 2017).